-Throughout all its work the Parties expect the IJB to be guided by the following ambitions:
+Throughout all its work Midlothian Council and Lothian Health Board expect the Integrated Joint Board to be guided by the following ambitions:

 - Provide the highest quality health and care services - Always respect the dignity and human rights of Midlothian citizens in the planning of health and social care. - Support people to live independently at home. - Promote the principles of independent living and equality. - Do everything we can to reduce health inequalities. - Provide support and services so that people only have to go to hospital if they really have to. - Listen to people who use our services, and the people who care for them, working together to develop the services that are right for them. - Make sure that Midlothian people feel safe at home and in their communities. - Support people to take more responsibility for their own health and wellbeing.